ethersphere/gateway-proxy/README.md

 4. It can extend the TTL of a stamp that is about to expire.
 To enable this, set `POSTAGE_EXTENDSTTL=true`, provide `POSTAGE_AMOUNT`, `POSTAGE_DEPTH` with the desired amount to use and `POSTAGE_TTL_MIN` above with a number above or equal to 60.
+5. It can extends the postage stamp capacity to those that are about to be fulfill.
+To enable this, set `POSTAGE_EXTENDS_CAPACITY=true`.
+You can also set the env variable `POSTAGE_USAGE_THRESHOLD=0.7` to determine the maximum usage level to check if the stamp needs to be extended

 In modes 1, 2 and 3, the proxy can be configured to require authentication secret to forward the requests.
 Use the `AUTH_SECRET` environment variable to enable it.